-Student Name: Date: for Professional Developme (student name) engaged in essional development issue(s n professional development to remediate (s activities that relate Please consider that e to the competencies addre e following professional development essed within our program's retention policy. rm will be shared with site supervisors by the Competency/ Disposition Area Requiring Improvement: Activities Performed by Student Date of Evaluation Performance of activities: (satisfactory, unsatisfactory) Resolution of Development Activity No more action required at this time, or Explanation of unsatisfactory progress and next steps for development.
-Resolution is complete when progress is satisfactory (at appropriate level for student level of training and experience) level of training and experience)
+Student Name: Date: or Professional Developmer (student name) engaged in essional development issue(s n professional development to remediate (s activities that relat Please consider that faculty member(s) e to the competencies addre e following professional development essed within our program's retention policy. rm will be shared with site supervisors by the Competency/ Disposition Area Requiring Improvement: Activities Performed by Student Date of Evaluation Performance of activities: (satisfactory, unsatisfactory) Resolution of Development Activity No more action required at this time, or Explanation of unsatisfactory progress and next steps for development.
+Resolution is complete when progress is satisfactory (at appropriate level for student level of training and experience)